Election denier Finchem wins GOP nomination to oversee voting in Arizona

 Mark Finchem, a state representative and election conspiracy theorist who was endorsed by former President Donald Trump, has won the GOP nomination to oversee voting as Arizona's secretary of state, according to a race call by The Associated Press.

-Finchem will appear on the November general election ballot against either Democrat Adrian Fontes, the former county clerk of Maricopa County, Arizona's most populous county, or Democrat Reginald Golding.
+Finchem will appear on the November general election ballot against either Democrat Adrian Fontes, the former county clerk of Maricopa County, Arizona's most populous county, or Democratic state Rep. Reginald Bolding.
 The AP has not yet called that race.

 Finchem was seen as the Republican frontrunner after securing Trump's endorsement last September.
 He won the former president over by becoming one of the loudest proponents over the past two years of the lie that Trump won the 2020 election.